inferless/Playground-v2.5/README.md

-# Stable-cascade
+# Playground-v2.5
-This is a Stable-cascade template you can use to import your model on Inferless Platform.
-Stable-cascade model is built upon the Würstchen architecture and its main difference to other models like Stable Diffusion is that it is working at a much smaller latent space.
-Why is this important?
-The smaller the latent space, the faster you can run inference and the cheaper the training becomes.
+This is a Playground-v2.5-1024px-aesthetic model template you can use to import your model on Inferless Platform.
+Playground v2.5 is a diffusion-based text-to-image generative model, and a successor to Playground v2.
+Playground v2.5 is the state-of-the-art open-source model in aesthetic quality.
+Our user studies demonstrate that our model outperforms SDXL, Playground v2, PixArt-α, DALL-E 3, and Midjourney 5.2.

 ---
 ## Prerequisites